 3. When the popping starts to slow down and you can count 15 seconds in between pops, pick up the pot by the handles and give it a little shake.
 This will let any un-popped kernels drop to the bottom and increase the chance of not having any uncooked kernels in the pot.

-Remove the lid, and using an oven mit or dry towel, remove the Instant Pot insert and pour the freshly popped popcorn into the mixing bowl.
+Remove the lid, and using an oven mitt or dry towel, remove the Instant Pot insert and pour the freshly popped popcorn into the mixing bowl.

 Troubleshooting

-Having problems with burnt kernels?
+Have problems with burnt kernels?
 Let's figure it out together!
 Leave a comment below with what went wrong and I'll leave some tips for you!
-In the mean time here are some reasons your popcorn may not be popping:
+In the meantime here are some reasons your popcorn may not be popping:

 Another reason the kernels may not be popping could be that the popcorn kernels are dried out and old.

 - Popcorn pops because the moisture trapped inside heats up creating pressure.
-When the pressure becomes to much for the hard skin....POP....the kernels pop.
-Old kernels or ones which have been stored to long and have dried out will not pop.
+When the pressure becomes too much for the hard skin...
+POP... the kernels pop.
+Old kernels or ones that have been stored too long and have dried out will not pop.
 Avoid buying kernels in bulk as they may not have been stored in airtight conditions resulting in moisture loss.
-Also check the expiry date, and choose the 'freshest' kernels at the store.
+Also, check the expiry date, and choose the 'freshest' kernels at the store.

 Update: I reached out directly to Instant Pot Support for advice on having kernels burn before popping as I simply can not replicate this issue in my IP-Lux 80 I thought it may be a heating issue.
 Their response: